Mussil/Racing-animal-game/README.md

 # Racing-animal-game
-Project Object Oriented Programming Course in Second Year,  GUI based, design patterns, and threads
+Project of OOP Course in Second Year,  GUI based, design patterns, and threads